-- 1 heat-sink retention screws (4) - 2 heat sink
+1 heat sink heat-sink

-- Rotate the processor shield upward and out of the way.
-See Figure 3-23. - Lift the processor out of the socket and leave the release lever up so that 11 the socket is ready for the new processor.

-CAUTION: Be careful not to bend any of the pins on the ZIF socket when removing the processor.
-Bending the pins can permanently damage the system board.
+- 2 retention screws (4) - 10 Rotate the processor shield upward and out of the way.
+See Figure 3-27. - 11 Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor. - CAUTION: Be careful not to bend any of the pins on the ZIF socket when removing the processor.
+Bending the pins can permanently damage the system board. - NOTE: In single-processor configurations, a processor must be installed in socket CPU1.
+Install the blank in socket CPU2 only.